gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 Which is the same as our <a href="webgl-2d-scale.html">scaling sample</a>.

-Now I'm sure you might still be thinking.
-So what?
-What's the point.
-That seems like a lot of work just to do the same thing we were already doing?
+Now I'm sure you might still be thinking "So what?
+What's the point?"
+That seems like a lot of work just to do the same thing we were already doing.

 This is where the magic comes in.
 It turns out we can multiply matrices together and apply all the transformations at once.
-Let's assume we have a function, <code>matrixMultiply</code>, that takes two matrices, multiplies them and returns the result.
+Let's assume we have a function, `matrixMultiply`, that takes two matrices, multiplies them and returns the result.

 To make things clearer let's make functions to build matrices for translation, rotation and scale.